Chevyself/Starbox-Commands/README.md

 #### Multiple

-It is just as `@Required` or `@Optional` but requires multiple strings, it requires any of the above annotation plus `@Multiple` and the provider must extend `StarboxMultipleArgumentProvider` or just implement the interface given by the module.
+It is just as `@Required` or `@Free` but requires multiple strings, it requires any of the above annotation plus `@Multiple` and the provider must extend `StarboxMultipleArgumentProvider` or just implement the interface given by the module.

 * Bukkit: [BukkitMultiArgumentProvider](https://github.com/Chevyself/Starbox-Commands/blob/master/bukkit/src/main/java/me/googas/commands/bukkit/providers/type/BukkitMultiArgumentProvider.java)